 Damage consists of uprooted trees, demolished cars after Wednesday storm in Amite County

-SPRING HILL - Some residents living along Spring Hill road have significant damage following Wednesday night's severe weather.
+SPRING HILL - Some residents living along Spring Hill Road in Amite County have significant damage following Wednesday night's severe weather.

 Several uprooted trees sit in Rickie Lucas's front yard, something he says he has never experienced in his 30 years of living in his home.